Ampledd/Known-Scammers/README.md

 All spoofers and/or owners that scam will be stated here.
 Be careful who you do your business with!

-# Who ever is in this list either scams or sells free unban dll.
+# Reason we do this:
+We do this to protect yall from buying free shit